squint-cljs/squint/README.md

 ## Differences with ClojureScript

 - The CLJS standard library is replaced with `"squint-cljs/core.js"`, a smaller re-implemented subset
-- Keywords are translated into strings
+- Keywords are interned objects that behave like their name string, see [Keywords](#keywords)
 - Maps, sequences and vectors are represented as mutable objects and arrays
 - Standard library functions never mutate arguments if the CLJS counterpart do not do so.
 Instead, shallow cloning is used to produce new values, a pattern that JS developers